Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 # Book Marked
 ![]()
 I am designing this web application as part of my third Milestone project for Code Institutes diploma in software development course.
+This application wazs designed to be bot a search engine to disciover new books aswell as a digital library to save titles that you would like to or have alreafdy read

 # UX
 ## User Stories